imjuangarcia/website/src/posts/comparable-experiences-the-starting-point-for-inclusive-design.md

   </figcaption>
 </figure>

 I want to bring a slightly different example: ramps for disabled.
-This is not a product itself, like the previous ones, it’s what we call a <a href="https://inclusivedesignprinciples.org/#provide-comparable-experience" target="_blank" rel="noopener noreferrer">comparable experience</a>: Ensuring that people can accomplish tasks in a way that suits their needs without undermining the quality of the content.
+This is not a product itself, like the previous ones, it’s what we call a [comparable experience](https://inclusivedesignprinciples.org/#provide-comparable-experience): Ensuring that people can accomplish tasks in a way that suits their needs without undermining the quality of the content.

 But these ramps are not used exclusively by them: Parents use them to carry their babies in strollers, we use them when leaving the supermarket with our trolley, or to carry our luggage through an airport.
 It’s amazing how a product that was not intended for these uses makes our lives easier.